Work Sample · Business applications, SMB · NYC

 Problem

 The existing email product created barriers for customers in creating high-quality campaigns.
-For example:

 • It incorporated selecting a mailing list within the design workflow, making the overall task cognitively taxing and cumbersome.